oracle/terraform-provider-oci/website/docs/r/opsi_database_insight.html.markdown

 	* `protocol` - Protocol used for connection requests for private endpoint accssed database resource.
 	* `service_name` - Database service name used for connection requests.
 * `connector_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of External Database Connector
 * `credential_details` - User credential details to connect to the database.
 	* `credential_source_name` - Credential source name that had been added in Management Agent wallet.
-This is supplied in the External Database Service.
+This value is only required when Credential set by CREDENTIALS_BY_SOURCE and is optional properties for ther others.
 	* `credential_type` - CREDENTIALS_BY_SOURCE is supplied via the External Database Service.
 CREDENTIALS_BY_VAULT is supplied by secret service to connection PE_COMANAGED_DATABASE and ADB as well.
 CREDENTIALS_BY_IAM is used db-token to connect only for Autonomous Database.
+	* `named_credential_id` - The credential [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) stored in management agent.
 	* `password_secret_id` - The secret [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) mapping to the database credentials.
 	* `role` - database user role.
 	* `user_name` - database user name.